radiant-rstats/radiant.model/inst/app/tools/help/regress.Rmd

 We will apply a (natural) log (or _ln_) transformation to both `price` and `carat` and rerun the analysis to see if the log-log specification is more appropriate for the available data.
 This transformation can be done in _Data > Transform_.
 Select the variables `price` and `carat`.
 Choose `Transform` from the `Transformation type` drop-down and choose `Ln (natural log)` from the `Apply function` drop-down.
 Make sure to click the `Store` button so the new variables are added to the dataset.
 Note that we cannot apply a log transformation to `clarity` because it is a <a href="http://en.wikipedia.org/wiki/Categorical_variable" target="_blank">categorical</a> variable.

-In _Regression > Linear regression (OLS)_ select the variable `price_ln` as the response variable and `carat_ln` and `clarity` as the explanatory variables.
+In _Model > Linear regression (OLS)_ select the variable `price_ln` as the response variable and `carat_ln` and `clarity` as the explanatory variables.
 Before looking at the parameter estimates from the regression go to the _Plots_ tab to take a look at the data and residuals.
 Below are the histograms for the variables in the model.
 Note that `price_ln` and `carat_ln` are not right skewed, a good sign.

 ![Regression 3 - log histograms](figures_model/regress_log_diamonds_hist.png)